Boardinghouse definition

 Boardinghouse means a residential dwelling with multiple bedrooms where long-term lodging and meals are provided to unrelated individuals for compensation.

-Boardinghouse means a dwelling other than a hotel where lodging and meals for three or more persons is provided for compensation with a host for a rental period of 30 or more consecutive calendar days.
+Boardinghouse means a building other than a hotel where lodging and meals are provided for three or more persons for compensation.
+“Boundary line adjustment” means an adjustment of property lines between two or more adjoining lots or tracts, pursuant to Chapter 16.32.